-Preheat the oven to 300°F. Heat a large sauté pan over medium-high heat.
-When hot, add 1 tablespoon of the olive oil and 1/2 tablespoon of the unsalted butter.
-Once the butter has melted, add one-third of the mushrooms.
-Scatter the mushrooms in an even layer in the sauté pan.
-Cook the mushrooms until caramelized on all sides, 3 to 4 minutes.
-Season with 1/4 teaspoon of the salt and some pepper.
-Remove the mushrooms from the sauté pan and drain on paper towels.
-Repeat this process 2 more times with the remaining mushrooms.
+Preheat the oven to 300°F (150°C).
+Heat a large sauté pan over medium-high heat.
+When hot, add 1 tablespoon of olive oil and 1/2 tablespoon of unsalted butter.
+Once butter has melted, add 1/3 of mushrooms.
+Scatter mushrooms in an even layer in sauté pan.
+Cook mushrooms until caramelized on all sides, 3 to 4 minutes.
+Season with 1/4 teaspoon of salt and some pepper.
+Remove mushrooms from sauté pan and drain on paper towels.
+Repeat this process 2 more times with remaining mushrooms.

-Lower the heat to medium, and add 1 tablespoon of the olive oil and 1 tablespoon of the butter to the sauté pan.
-Add the bacon or pancetta and cook until the fat has rendered and the meat is slightly crispy, 5 to 6 minutes.
-Add the garlic and cook until the garlic is slightly golden, 1 to 2 minutes longer.
-Add the pickled peppers and basil; stir to combine.
-Then add the cooked mushrooms and toss together until the mushrooms are warm.
-Stir in the lemon juice.
-Taste and adjust the seasoning as needed; the mixture should be spicy, salty, and lemony.
-Set aside and keep warm while cooking the eggs.
+Lower heat to medium, and add 1 tablespoon of olive oil and 1 tablespoon of butter to sauté pan.
+Add bacon or pancetta and cook until fat has rendered and meat is slightly crispy, 5 to 6 minutes.
+Add garlic and cook until garlic is slightly golden, 1 to 2 minutes longer.
+Add pickled peppers and basil; stir to combine.
+Then add cooked mushrooms and toss together until mushrooms are warm.
+Stir in lemon juice.
+Taste and adjust seasoning as needed; mixture should be spicy, salty, and lemony.
+Set aside and keep warm while cooking eggs.

-In a medium ovenproof nonstick sauté pan, heat the remaining 1 tablespoon olive oil and 1/2 tablespoon butter over medium heat.
-When the butter has melted, crack the eggs and add them to the pan.
-Season the eggs generously with salt and pepper.
-When the eggs start to sizzle, place the sauté pan in the oven.
-Cook the eggs just until the whites are set but the yolks are still runny, 2 to 3 minutes.
+In a medium ovenproof nonstick sauté pan, heat remaining 1 tablespoon olive oil and 1/2 tablespoon butter over medium heat.
+When butter has melted, crack eggs and add them to pan.
+Season eggs generously with salt and pepper.
+When eggs start to sizzle, place sauté pan in the oven.
+Cook eggs just until whites are set but yolks are still runny, 2 to 3 minutes.

-Divide the mushrooms among the serving plates.
-With a rubber spatula, divide the eggs into individual servings and slide 1 egg onto each serving of mushrooms.
+Divide mushrooms among serving plates.
+With a rubber spatula, divide eggs into individual servings and slide 1 egg onto each serving of mushrooms.
 Garnish with freshly grated ricotta salata or Parmesan and serve.